hossamfawzy96/You-Decide/README.md

 # You-Decide
-The fifth portfolio app in Udacity's IOS Nanodegree.
+The sixth portfolio app in Udacity's IOS Nanodegree.
 The app is a helper for the well known game Clash Royale.
 The app supplies players with review profile options, stats and upcoming chests.
 # Features List:
 - Profile: Keeps track of all progress in the game.
 Players can review their stats, clan war stats, tournament stats, challenge stats, favourite card and current deck.
 - Clan: shows the player's current clan's details.